ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

    The NFS server must be high-available and must not be installed on virtual servers that are part of the *ENSA2* cluster.

    [Configuring an Active-Passive NFS Server in a Red Hat High Availability Cluster](/docs/sap?topic=sap-ha-rhel-nfs) describes the implementation of an active-passive NFS server in a RHEL HA Add-On cluster with Red Hat Enterprise Linux 8 by using virtual server instances in {{site.data.keyword.powerSys_notm}}.
+   The RHEL HA Add-On cluster for the active-passive NFS server must be deployed in a single {{site.data.keyword.powerSys_notm}} workspace.
 - Ensure that all SAP installation media is available.

 ## Preparing nodes for SAP installation